Where are my brick-and-mortar people at?

 Here is an example of a painting company based in Houston, Texas:

 If you drop down to their footer, you can see their locations.
-They have two locations, headquarters in Houston Texas and they have their secondary office in Katy, Texas.
+They have two locations, headquarters in Houston Texas and they have their second office in Katy, Texas.

 They have a page on their site dedicated to their secondary address.

 This is a great landing page.
 They have unique content and it’s well written and they’ve broken down the map.

 Then they have linked to the local waterpark, brewing company nearby.

 Following down they have their actual address followed by an embedded map.

 This is a great example of a good location page as it is well designed and has high-quality content.